 Autumn is the perfect time to snuggle up with a big stack of fall books!
 These 17 children’s books about fall are just right for these cool, crisp days.
 And if you’d like a printable copy of this list of books about fall that you can take to your library or screenshot on your phone for easy access, just pop in your email address below and it’ll come right to your inbox!

-The leaves on the mountains are starting to change colors and the air is cool in the morning, even if by mid-afternoon it’s back in the 90s, and obviously we’re stocking up on picture books about autumn.
+The air is cool in the morning, even if by mid-afternoon it’s back in the 90s, and obviously we’re stocking up on picture books about autumn.

 I’ve collected some of my favorite children’s books about fall here – these are perfect for reading with a cozy blanket or with some apples you picked yourself (even if that picking happened at the grocery store).